costagabbie/wireflaskadmin/README.md

 ### Endpoint Management
 Have entries for each endpoint(wireguard interface) that you host, private keys and pubkeys are created by the daemon with its own interface config, and only the pubkey is available for the webapp for security reasons.
 ### Peer Management
-Each peer is linked to a endpoint, and you can manage each one of them, and once you tell the daemon to rebuild the configuration it will rebuild and restart the interface(s).
+Each peer is linked to an endpoint, and you can manage each one of them, and once you tell the daemon to rebuild the configuration it will rebuild and restart the interface(s).
 ### Authentication
 The authentication to change the configurations are provided by PAM, if someone wants to add support to LDAP please feel free to contribute.
 ## Planned Features